Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Mixed Integer Approximations for Single Ratio Objectives

+We consider a simplification of the PWL approach where we assume that the denominator $\zz$ is constant.
+This increases the error in the approximation, but makes for a linear formulation by removing the need to approximate the quadratic constraints.

-With general populations being roughly equal between districts, one might assume that the VAP of each district are roughly equal.
-This would allow for the restriction of $\zz_j$ to equal $\frac{1}{\numDistricts}\sum_{i \in V}\VAP_i$, effectively linearizing the rational constraint \eqref{labeling:PWL:ratio}.
-Such an approximation is questionable, but some results for this VAP Approximated (VA-PWL) model are available in Table \ref{tab:PWLvStepComparison} on page \pageref{tab:PWLvStepComparison}.
+In our application, with general populations being roughly equal between districts, one might assume that the VAP of each district is roughly equal.
+This would allow for the restriction of $\zz_j$ to equal $\frac{1}{\numDistricts}\sum_{i\in\parcels}\VAP_i$, effectively linearizing the quadratic constraint.
+Such an approximation is questionable since a suitable $\varepsilon$ cannot be found, but some results for this VAP Approximated (VA-PWL) model are available in Section~\ref{sec:computations}.